Itam67/FastStats/README.md

 # FastStats
-Fast stats is a chrome extensions using Our World in Data's graphics to help contextualize news content on a page
+Fast stats is a chrome extension using Our World in Data's graphics to help contextualize news content on a page with relevant data